AkritMannSingh/C-Code-Snippets/README.md

 # 🅒 C Code Snippets

-A collection of C programs for calculating areas of 2D shapes, volumes of 3D shapes, and a special program to capture your passion (like coder, or something else)! and convert temperature into celsius, so many things.
+A collection of C programs for calculating areas of 2D shapes, volumes of 3D shapes, and a special program to capture your passion (like coder, or something else)! and convert temperature into celsius, and so many things.
 Very Interesting!

 ## 📖 Project Overview